sguox002/leetcode/amazon.md

 binary search: note the right shall be n instead of n-1.
 235	Lowest Common Ancestor of a Binary Search Tree	51.7%	Easy	* 997	Find the Town Judge	49.8%	Easy	*
-trust: outgoing, trusted: incoming, net=n-1;
-there is another similar by calling API: find the celebrity 572	Subtree of Another Tree	44.5%	Easy	*** using same tree.
+trust: outgoing, trusted: incoming, net=n-1; (also some edge cases) there is another similar by calling API: find the celebrity 572	Subtree of Another Tree	44.5%	Easy	*** using same tree.